 The Interventions School Network began in FY 2014 and is comprised of ten schools that are part of a district-wide initiative to improve the timeliness and quality of interventions for students who are struggling.
 These schools have created student support teams that meet regularly to assess student performance, problem-solve and plan instruction, and monitor progress.
-There is an increase of \$81,236; \$25,820 for substitutes, \$35,416 for stipends, and \$20,000 for contractual services to support the Dual Language enhancement.
-The amount budgeted for FY 2017 is \$88,474 more than the FY 2016 budgeted amount.
+There is an increase of \$81,236 for FY 2017; \$25,820 for substitutes, \$35,416 for stipends, and \$20,000 for contractual services to support the Dual Language enhancement.
+The amount budgeted for FY 2017 is \$88,474 more than the FY 2016 budgeted amount of \$280,798.
 There are no significant program changes.

-• Instructional Support Coordination - 1.0 FTE, \$143,688
+• Instructional Support Coordination - 1.0 FTE, \$143,972